Three Former Kraft Heinz Factory Workers File $30 Million Racial Discrimination Lawsuit

 Seek Legal Assistance Today

-If you have been a victim of racial discrimination and harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have been a victim of racial discrimination and harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.